 Sweet potatoes are a great source of carbohydrates, fiber, and vitamins A and C. Roasting these tasty veggies are a good way to get your kids to try them – they’re irresistible!

-Seasoned roasted sweet potatoes are easy to make, and liven up any lunch or dinner.
+This recipe is easy to make, and liven up any lunch or dinner.
 You can make them ahead of time and add them to your breakfast burrito or lunchtime salad, too.

 Sweet potatoes are what you typically see in the grocery store.
 They have a light red skin on the outside, and the inside is orange.
 Lots of people refer to these as yams, but they are not yams!